johnmjkim/route42-app/docs/report.md

 **Targets Users: Workout Enthusiasts**

+Route42 is a social networking app for athletes of various levels.
 With Route42, users can:

-1. Record various workouts, including walking, running, and cycling.
+1. Record workouts, including walking, running, and cycling.
 2. Track performance metrics and see the recorded workouts in an interactive map.
 3. Follow other users, and view and like other people's workouts.

-[To-do: insert screengrabs]
+4. Search for posts by username, hashtags, and proximity to the user's location

+==TODO add screenshots==

 ### Use Case Example

+1. Athletic Activity Tracking and Sharing
-1. Bambang runs at ANU running club, and wants to record and share his daily runs.
+	1. Michael runs at ANU running club, and wants to record and share his daily runs.
 	2. Once ready, he starts the `run` activity on the app
-3. The app tracks Bambang's location and route, and display it on a map.
+	3. The app tracks Michael's location and route, and display it on a map.
 Performance metrics are displayed in real time.
-4. After finishing his run, Bambang ends the `run` activity on the app.
+	4. After finishing his run, Michael ends the `run` activity on the app.
 	5. The app will display a post template for sharing the completed activity.
-6. Bambang may write a description and add hashtags like #ANUrunning before sharing it.
+	6. Michael may write a description and add hashtags like `#ANUrunning` before sharing it.
+The app will extract the hashtags and tag the post for you.
-7. The created post is viewable by other users on their feeds immediately after posting.
+	7. The created post can immediately be viewed by other users on their feeds.
+	8. Michael can also select his past posts or posts created by others and see an interactive map of the route associated with the post.
+2. Social networking and searching
+	1. Emily is an avid runner who recently started competing in marathons.
+Emily wants to connect with other aspiring athletes.
+	2. Emily can search for posts on Route42 app by username and hashtags, and look at other athletes and their workouts and routes.
+	3. Emily can also search for posts by geographical proximity, and the app will visualize the places where others logged their workouts on an interactive map.

 ##### Scheduled Actions

 If the user does not have an active internet connection, the app allows scheduling of posts and likes.
 To schedule a post, the user checks the `schedule` button and selects the time delay.
 To schedule a like, the user long-clicks the like button and selects the time delay.